astrid-local/wallsocket-website/README.md

-Jerry Bowman, we gave your login.
+Jerry Bowman, we have your login.